jiayihoffman/jiayihoffman.github.io/_posts/2024-11-18-DroidVision-RC.md

 Once the two are connected, please start Raspberry Pi and run `rpicam-hello` command in the terminal to verify the connection is good.
 You can get to the Raspberry Pi's terminal either through SSH or by connecting it with a monitor, keyboard, and mouse.

-* If you are using SSH and see these printouts from the "rpicam-hello" command, the connection has been successful.
+* If you are using SSH and see these printouts from the "rpicam-hello" command, it means the connection has been successful.
 ```
 #0 (0.00 fps) exp 32680.00 ag 5.39 dg 1.37
 #1 (30.01 fps) exp 32680.00 ag 5.39 dg 1.37